 What are the benefits of MEK-free inks?

-Additional benefits of MEK-free inks can include improved usability and air quality on production lines – while MEK-based inks can often be associated with a strong unpleasant smell, alcohol-based MEK-free inks have very little odor, this also reduces the risk of sensory contamination to products and packaging.
+Additional benefits of MEK-free inks can include improved usability and air quality on production lines – while MEK-based inks can often be associated with a strong unpleasant smell, alcohol-based MEK-free inks have very little odour, this also reduces the risk of sensory contamination to products and packaging.

-With an increasing focus on sustainability, and worker health and well-being, it’s no wonder that MEK-free inks are in high demand.
+With an increasing focus on sustainability, and worker health and wellbeing, it’s no wonder that MEK-free inks are in high demand.
 However, developing MEK-free inks that provide the high levels of adhesion, readability, and contrast that manufacturers have come to expect can be a challenge.

 Domino’s MEK-free solutions

 At Domino, we are committed to continual research and development into new and improved ink formulations, that deliver great performance on production lines, are safe to use, and help our customers to achieve their sustainability goals.
-As such, our Ink Development team has developed a range of MEK-free solutions to reduce VOC emissions and consumables consumption, and improve air quality, while still generating clean, crisp codes that withstand the test of time.
+As such, our Ink Development team have developed a range of MEK-free solutions to reduce VOC emissions and consumables consumption, and improve air quality, while still generating clean, crisp codes that withstand the test of time.

 The latest MEK-free solution from Domino is 1BK108, a black, MEK-free formulation developed specifically with food and pharma requirements in mind.
 1BK108 is EuPIA compliant, and all components are listed on the Annex 10 of the Swiss Ordinance List, offering manufactures an MEK-free coding solution for printing on food packaging.

 1BK108’s high-adhesion properties make it particularly suitable for low surface energy substrates including recyclable polyethylene (PE) and polypropylene (PP).
-These types of substrates are growing in popularity due to their recyclability, however, have traditionally been quite challenging to code with MEK-free solutions.
+These types of substates are growing in popularity due to their recyclability, however, have traditionally been quite challenging to code with MEK-free solutions.
 IBK108 delivers the exceptional print quality and excellent adhesion expected with typical MEK-based inks – the only thing missing is the MEK.

-Manufacturers switching to IBK108 can reduce overall makeup usage by 35%, this can be further reduced to 50% when the printer is fitted with Domino’s Green Pack solvent recovery add-on, which allows the reuse of condensed solvent that may otherwise have been lost (available for Ax350i and Ax550i printers).
+Manufacturers switching to IBK108 can reduce overall makeup usage by 35%, this can be further reduced to 50% when the printer is fitted with Domino’s Green Pack solvent recovery add-on, which allows reuse of condensed solvent that may otherwise have been lost (available for Ax350i and Ax550i printers).

-Another MEK-free solution for difficult-to-code substrates, including PE and PP is 8BK167 – a black, very fast-drying ink with excellent adhesion properties, and high reliability even when printing at very fast speeds.
+Another MEK-free solution for difficult to code substrates, including PE and PP is 8BK167 – a black, very fast-drying ink with excellent adhesion properties, and high reliability even when printing at very fast speeds.
 8BK167 is EuPIA GMP and Swiss Ordinance compliant, and suitable for use in a range of sectors including food, beverage, dairy, personal care, and pharmaceuticals.